Condenser Mic FAQ

 Q: CAN I USE TWO TONOR USB MICROPHONE AT THE SAME TIME?

-A: Yes, but it may take a bit of setup.
-Because normally your computer recognizes USB microphones as standalone devices, and you can only use one at a time.
+A: Yes, but it needs setup. normally your computer recognizes USB microphones as standalone devices, and you can only use one at a time.
 However, it is possible to configure recording programs like GarageBand or Pro Tools to record with multiple USB mics simultaneously.

 Q: THE MIC CABLE/STAND/SHOCKMOUNT THAT CAME WITH MY MICROPHONE DOES NOT WORK.